drunner/drunner/README.md

 | -o      | capture output | errors only     | raw            | raw                 |
 | -s      | silent         | errors only     | suppressed     | suppressed          |

+In addition, you can specify -d for 'development mode', which currently just skips any explicit docker pulls.

 ## Exit Codes